CaioCeretta/github-coder-speedrun/nest-introduction/project-nest/src/module-explanation.md

 in those http files, if we were to add more than one request, basically we just need to write 3 hashes to separate the commands.

+Another thing we can add to the modules is a module.entity, but one caveat we have that is worth talking about, is that it's very important to separate what we are going to use inside the framework, to what we are going to put outside of any framework that we'll use.
+But as good as a framework may be, in the moment we start to mix the code, start to put our framework completely "entangled" with the framework, it is very possible that we'll eventually have difficulties to have "mobility" in our application, because instead of thinking about the business structure, instead of programming in a way more oriented to what the business needs, we end up making concessions and adequating ourselves to the framework necessities, what may lead to very troublesome things.
+So we always need to take care when start bringing our model into the framework.